June 1, 2019

 If you cultivate a habit of asking questions, you will avoid dealing with situations that arise from misunderstandings.
 No one has ever erred by asking too many questions.

 Effective communication also entails active listening.
-Listening is a silent form of flattery which makes people feel valued and supported.
+Listening is a silent form of flattery that makes people feel valued and supported.
 When we listen actively to what our partners are putting across, we will understand better what they feel, what they want, and what they are thinking.

 So, if you want your relationship to grow stronger as time passes by, go away with the ‘blah blah blah’ attitude.
 The moment your partner’s words stop falling on deaf ears is the moment your relationship will begin to flourish.